 No one wants to know how the sausage gets made.
 Does that saying sound familiar?

-Well what’s true for the sausage is true for the air conditioner.
+Well, what’s true for the sausage is valid for air conditioners.

 But what would you say if we told you that knowing the four major parts of your air conditioner and what they do can help you catch and prevent problems in the future?
 That identifying a small repair now could save you big, costly repairs and replacements later on?